NSLS-II-BMM/BeamlineManual/linescans.rst

    does a scan of the pitch of the second mono crystal and plots the signal on I0.
-At the end of the scan, it moves to the position of the peak of the rocking curve.
+At the end of the scan, it moves to the position of the center of mass of the rocking curve.
 This scan is useful after a large change of energy.

    You can put this scan in a macro using::